shreshthsaini/academic-kickstart/content/publication/Detector-SegMentor-Network-for-Skin-Lesion-Localization-and-Segmentation/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-This work has been accpeted at NCVPRIPG-19
+This work was presented at NCVPRIPG-19, which is a sister conference of ICVGIP.
+Top Indian conference on Computer Vision, Pattern Recognition, Image Processing, and Graphics.